studevkiran/SBHPS/README.md

 - Responsive design (works on mobile and desktop)

 ## Live Demo
-You can view the website here: [Your Live Website Link](https://yourwebsite.com)
+You can view the website here: ((https://csemrkiran.github.io/SBHPS

 Or, download the code and open `index.html` in your web browser.